CSLewin/NeonSunset/NEON SUNET.md

 *TODO, but you reveal info about you to your target.*

+**EVERYTHING BELOW THIS LINE IN THIS SOFT HACK SECTION IS DEPRECATED AND I NEED TO JUST EXTRACT THE USEFUL FICTION IDEAS AND DELETE THE REST**

 Searching for information leaves traces.
 Search histories, access patterns, metadata--all fodder for expert Oversight Systems to construct profiles of anonymized users based on what-if methodologies and flag anyone within a few steps of a particularly concerning archetype, such as "terrorist", "stalker", or "political dissident".

 When you search for information on a subject relating to a job, you wager that you can find data to answer your questions before the system learns about you.
 Normally, this doesn't matter--nobody cares if you're googling a celebrity's birthdate to settle a bet.
 If you're looking up municipal sewer blueprints AND you're researching thermite recipes AND you're looking up the address of a bank branch manager, there's a chance an Oversight System is going to get curious.